 To filter the variants shown in the visualization (above), click on the legend icons of the graph.
 The complete list of the World Health Organization (WHO) labels for the variants of concern and variants of interest can be found in this link.

-The regional distribution of SARS-CoV-2 variants in the Philippines is shown in the following figures.
+The distribution of SARS-CoV-2 variants in Southeast Asia is shown in the following figures.
 The viral sequences were downloaded from GISAID.org, an open-access website dedicated to sharing genomic sequences of SARS-CoV-2 and influenza viruses.
-In the Philippines, the sequences are mainly uploaded by the Philippine Genome Center (PGC), Research Institute for Tropical Medicine (RITM) and UP Manila NIH.
-The CFI Team mapped the distribution of Philippine variants to the regions they occur in.
 Tracking these variants is very important because they may have very specific and distinct qualities: some variants may have more infectivity increasing the positivity rate, while some may have increased lethality increasing the case-fatality rate.
 These characteristics may be correlated with what is happening locally.

 With these visualizations our COVID-19 response can be targeted i.e., in terms of vaccines, hospital resources, public health policies (quarantines) etc, depending on the variants in a specific region.
 This is for people to know about the pandemic in their respective areas, and to optimize resources and manpower, to promote a more effective response by local health authorities.
 The recently developed vaccines may have varying degrees of efficacy against the variants (an active area of investigation).
 Therefore, monitoring variant sequences is very important to be able to improve our localized as well as overall public health response.